-The Professional Coach Employment Program aims to increase the number of full-time professional coaches working with Canadian Sport for Life (CS4L) Train to Train and Train to Compete athletes in New Brunswick.
+The Professional Coach Employment Program aims to increase the number of full-time professional coaches working with Sport for Life (S4L) Train to Train (T2T) and Train to Compete (T2C) athletes in New Brunswick.
+Funding is available to eligible organizations to support the hiring of a full-time professional coach.

-• Can demonstrate the existing financial capacity to provide its contribution towards coach salary, benefits and associated employment costs
+• Can demonstrate the financial capacity to support the coach salary, benefits, professional development and associated employment costs.

-• Can identify a ‘day to day’ training group for whom the employee shall be the primary coach
+• Can identify a centralized ‘day to day’ training group of T2T and T2C athletes for whom the employee shall be the primary coach.

-• Are able to hire a coach with a minimum certification level of Comp Dev Certified or Level III Trained with demonstrated success in developing Train to Train and Train to Compete athletes.
+• Are able to hire a coach with a minimum certification level of Comp Development with demonstrated success in developing T2T and T2C athletes.

 *Preference may be given to sports with disciplines featured in major games (e.g., Olympics/Paralympics Pan Americans/Commonwealth)

-The Professional Coach Employment Program has funding available to eligible organizations to support the hiring of a full-time professional coach.
 The Department will provide up to $30,000/year for 4 years towards a position.
-The minimum coach salary is $40,000 - the PSO/employer pays the difference (at least $10,000) plus the cost of agreed upon employee benefits and other associated employment costs.
+The minimum coach salary is $40,000 - the PSO/employer pays the difference (at least $10,000) plus the cost of agreed upon employee benefits and other associated employment costs

 a.
-Higher numbers of NB Train to Compete athletes achieving success at the national level including selection to junior national teams, top 3 finishes at national championships and Canada Games medals.
+Higher numbers of NB T2C athletes achieving success at the national level including selection to junior national teams, top 3 finishes at national championships and Canada Games medals.

 b.
-Higher numbers of NB Train to Train athletes achieving success at the Regional (Eastern Canada) and national level.
+Higher numbers of NB T2T athletes achieving success at the Regional (Eastern Canada) and national level.

 c.
-Greater numbers of NB athletes in the Train to Train and Train to Compete stages of development as demonstrated by increased number of entries in appropriate competitions.
+Greater numbers of NB athletes in the T2T and T2C stages of development as demonstrated by increased number of entries in appropriate competitions.

 d.
 Increasing alignment of athlete development pathways with the sport’s specific long-term athlete development plans.